KhubaibKhan4/MediaPlayer-KMP/README.md

 ## Code of Conduct

-We expect all contributors and users of the Alert-KMP Library Project to adhere to our code of conduct.
+We expect all contributors and users of the MediaPlayer-KMP Library Project to adhere to our code of conduct.
 Please review the [Code of Conduct](CODE_OF_CONDUCT.md) for details on expected behavior and reporting procedures.